siggy/hubstream/README.md

 Hubstream
 ===========

-Streaming Github events on a Google Map
+Realtime streaming Github events on a Google Map

 Local